secretzer0/ixcharts/README.md

-# ixcharts
+# Subtitle Tools App

-Custom TrueNAS SCALE 23.10 app catalog with charts like subtitle-tools.
+This is a TrueNAS SCALE app to manually process MKV files and convert incompatible subtitles to SubRip format using ffmpeg and mkvtoolnix.